How Much Compensation For Falling In A Supermarket?

 The amount of compensation that is awarded in a personal injury case is determined by looking at multiple different factors.
-These factors are divided into two specific categories: general damages and special damages.
+These factors are divided into two distinct categories: general damages and special damages.

 General damages refer to the severity of the injuries themselves.
 Which includes:

 - A loss of amenity – this refers to your ability to complete certain tasks and enjoy certain hobbies.
-For example, if the fall caused you to injure your hand and you can no longer play the guitar, compensation could take this into account.
+For example, if you fell at the supermarket and the fall caused you to injure your hand and you can no longer play the guitar, compensation could take this into account.
 This is because hobbies can often add great value and joy to your life and if you can no longer take part in something that you used to love, this could lead to you suffering from depression and anxiety.

 Special damages general refers to financial losses relating to your accident.
 For example:

 - Loss of income – if your injuries have caused you to be unable to work, then compensation could help to recuperate any income that you have lost.